tmns/react-load-visible/README.md

 - The original library was written to accommodate both `@loadable/component` and [`react-loadable`](https://github.com/jamiebuilds/react-loadable); however, `react-loadable` has been deprecated.
 This library **only supports `@loadable/component`**.
 - The original library was written in JavaScript.
 This library is written in TypeScript.

+For a super basic demo, you can check out this [Stackblitz](https://stackblitz.com/edit/vitejs-vite-lbnqf4?file=src/App.tsx)!

 ### Getting started

 First, install the necessary packages: